hj2713/Applied-ML-on-Cloud/README.md

 ## 📌 About

-I will be posting everything related to the subject here, including:
+I've posted everything related to the subject here, including:

 * Notes
 * Assignments